Ibrahimsyed70737/Ibrahimsyed70737/README.md

-👋 Hi, I'm Syed Ibrahim Khaliulla, a passionate student currently pursuing CSE (AI) at PSCMR College
+## Hi, I'm Syed Ibrahim Khaliulla

+👋 A passionate student currently pursuing CSE (AI) at PSCMR College

 🚀 I love exploring and learning about new and emerging technologies